 It’s Friday.
 Some are wondering if these are the end times.
 Some are predicting the end of the world.
 Some have given up hope.
 But don’t give up hope – Sunday’s coming!

 It’s Friday.
 “Has God forgotten us?” some are asking.
-“Is He mad at us?
+Others are wondering, “Is He mad at us?
 Does He hate us?
 Have we gone too far?”

 Does God still love us?
 Look at the Lamb of God, sacrificed for you.